MeesterMarcus/lorenzana-designs-website/_posts/2020-10-21-why-is-web-design-important.md

 comments: false

 ---
-A common question I get asked a lot by a number of people is:
+A common question I get asked by a large number of people is:

 **Why is web design important?**